DevHammad0/SmartReceiptParser/readme.md

-# Receiptly
+# SmartReceiptParser

-Receiptly extracts text from an image of a store receipt and converts it into a structured JSON object using OCR (Tesseract), OpenCV, and Gemini AI.
+It extracts text from an image of a store receipt and converts it into a structured JSON object using OCR (Tesseract), OpenCV, and Gemini AI.

 ## Requirements